Travel Budget for Mexico City Visit Mexico City on a Budget or Travel in Style

 Calculated from travelers like you

-• Entertainment and activities in Mexico City typically cost an average of $15 (M$253) per person, per day based on the spending of previous travelers.
+• Sightseeing activities, entertainment, and entrance tickets in Mexico City typically cost an average of $12 (MX$253) per person, per day based on the spending of previous travelers.
 This includes fees paid for admission tickets to museums and attractions, day tours, and other sightseeing expenses.

 • Entertainment1 Entrance tickets, shows, etc.